Convert OBJ to STL — Free Browser Tool for 3D Printing

-Supports .obj files up to 50MB
+Supports .obj files (+ .mtl, textures, or .zip) up to 150MB

-What Changes During Conversion
+What Actually Happens During Conversion

 3D Printing Considerations